JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 #### Meta-programming and Macros

 Meta-programming is the essentially the ability to program the language itself, and macros are one of the tools that provide this ability.
-In the Paul Graham essay mentioned above, macros are an example of the competitive advantage conferred by a more powerful language - and the choice of language was a fundamental competitive advantage.
+In the Paul Graham essay mentioned above, macros are an example of the competitive advantage conferred by a more powerful language.

-For example, when you see `@benchmark present_value(0.05, [10, 10, 10])` in Julia, the `@benchmark` effectively modifies the written code to wrap `present_value` in setup, timing, and summary code before returning the result of `present_value`.
+For example, when you see `@benchmark present_value(0.05, [10, 10, 10])` in Julia, the `@benchmark` is a macro (starts with `@`).
+It modifies the written code to wrap `present_value` in setup, timing, and summary code before returning the result of `present_value`.
 There is an example of this later in the article.

 Most other languages don't have macros, and it means that it's hard to 'hook into' code in a safe way.
-For example, benchmarking can involve a lot of boilerplate code just to setup, time, and summarize the results (such as the `timeit` library in Python).
+For example, benchmarking can involve a lot of boilerplate code just to setup, time, and summarize the results (such as the `timeit` library in Python)[^4].

-Note that *using* (i.e. *calling*) macros is quite prevalent when coding in Julia, however *writing* macros is [more advanced usage](https://www.youtube.com/watch?v=mSgXWpvQEHE) and beyond the scope of a "getting-started" guide.
+Note that *using* macros is quite prevalent when coding in Julia, however *writing* macros is [more advanced usage](https://www.youtube.com/watch?v=mSgXWpvQEHE) and beyond the scope of a "getting-started" guide.

 ## Installation and Tooling